Aranteksupport/Aranteksupport.inzzii.com/index.md

 * [How to configure Theme and Grid](/docs/Chapter11.md)
 * [How to configure General settings](/docs/Chapter12.md)

+## inzzii Webshop Manuals

+We have two versions a basic one that only uses the app.
+But we also have a pro version that contains a webshop next to the app.
+But the both of them work in complete harmony with one another.
+The next manuals are informing you on how to set up your app with a inzzii webshop.
 <summary>Inzzii webshop Manual 🚀</summary>
 * [How to set up different order settings](/docs/Chapter30.md)
 * [How to set up inzzi webshop article settings](/docs/Chapter31.md)